 Reliability and Emergency Reserve Trader (RERT)

-AEMO issued an initial Expression of Interest for RERT Panel seeking expressions of interest from entities in Victoria, South Australia, Tasmania, Queensland, New South Wales and the Australian Capital Territory who may be able to provide reserve energy on short and medium notice as part of a RERT panel.
-This Expression of Interest closed on 7 July 2017.
+AEMO is seeking expressions of interest for RERT Panel members in Tasmania, Queensland, New South Wales and the Australian Capital Territory who may be able to provide reserve energy on short and medium notice as part of a RERT panel.
+This Expression of Interest closes on 4.00 pm, 10 December 2018.